 White House threatens veto on bill to sell govt oil :

+The White House on Thursday threatened to veto legislation that would require the government to sell 10 percent of the oil in the nation's emergency petroleum stockpile.
 "Drawing down our emergency oil reserve in the absence of a severe energy disruption is counter to the purpose of the SPR, and offers the nation a quick fix instead of much needed long-term, responsible energy solutions," the White House said in a statement.

 The bill would require the government to sell 10 percent of the emergency stockpile's oil, or 70 million barrels, in the open market.
 About 40 percent of the stockpile's oil is light sweet crude.